LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 The current gun market is saturated with options for hunters.
-Semi-automatics, lever actions, bolt-actions, pump-actions, and break-actions all beckon from gun store shelves; the only limit is a hunter’s budget and available storage space.
-While few would argue a hunter shouldn't have as many guns as is practical, what gun or guns are the absolute minimum a hunter should have?
+Semi-automatics, lever-actions, bolt-actions, pump-actions, and break-actions all beckon from gun store shelves; the only limit is a hunter’s budget and available storage space.
+While few would argue a hunter shouldn't have as many guns as is practical, what gun or guns are the absolute minimum a hunter needs?
 Here are three indispensable choices.

 1. Rimfire Rifle

 In the field, the rimfire rifle does yeoman service both on small game and pests.
-It is perfect for squirrel, rabbit, upland birds such as mountain grouse and ptarmigan, and even turkey (where legal).
+It is perfect for squirrels, rabbits, upland birds such as mountain grouse and ptarmigan, and even turkeys (where legal).
 Around rural property, it helps reduce unwanted pests such as marmots, pack rats, and ground squirrels.

 It’s hard to beat a good rimfire gun for versatility and fun.

 Often classified as a self- and home-defense weapon, the shotgun is a real do it all firearm and indispensable for every hunter.

 The shotgun’s versatility comes from its varied ammunition.
 Light recoiling skeet and trap loads make an afternoon at the range a pleasure.
 Loaded with small number eight through number six shot, the gun comes into its own on rabbits and upland birds.
 Number six through number four shot is perfect for duck, geese, and turkeys.
 Buck shot and slugs turn the lowly shotgun into a close-range deer getter—just the thing in thick forest or hunting from a tree stand—and as a bonus, are suitable for defensive use.
 A specialized slug from Brenneke enables the shotgun to stop dangerous animals such as bears.